CardiacModelling/RapidCharacterisationProtocols/README.md

 # Rapid Characterisation Protocols for patch-clamp electrophysiology
-Collection of protocols for rapid characterisation of ion channels, in both plain text `.txt` and comma-separated-value `.csv` formats.
+Collection of protocols for rapid characterisation of ion channel kinetics, in both plain text `.txt` and comma-separated-value `.csv` formats.

 ## Sinusoidal voltage clamp for hERG/IKr measurements